-There’s a simple on-off rocker switch on each light’s power cord but the cord isn’t very long so you will need some extension cords.
+There’s a simple on-off rocker switch on each light’s power cord but the cord isn’t long so you will need some extension cords.

 Returning to the CFL light bulbs, Mountdog says the bulbs have a CRI of more than 95.
 That means the lights will render colors, such as skin tones, naturally.
-Considering the price of the kit, having four such bulbs is really impressive.
+Considering the price of the kit, having four such bulbs is impressive.

 The bottom line